 Child-Led Regulatory Behaviours

 Child-led regulatory behaviours were coded using a modified coding system from the Laboratory Temperament Assessment Battery (Lab-TAB) Locomotor Version 3.1 (Goldsmith & Rothbart, 1999; Gennis et al., 2022).
 Dr. J. Gagne (Texas A & M University) consulted in the initial phase of coding to ensure the validity of the measure when applied to the vaccination context.
+This resulted in deleting behaviours that were not possible to code due lack of access to distressing stimulus post injection (e.g., unable to code gaze aversion away from stimulus, approach toward/withdrawal from stimulus, and dealing with stimulus as health professionals remove needle immediately from environment).